CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/index.rst

 - :doc:`actuator-limits`
    - Documents how to retrieve and configure software and hardware actuator limits.

-- :doc:`talonfx-control-requests/index`
+- :doc:`device-specific/index`
-   - Describes the different TalonFX control requests and how they are used.
+   - Describes some device specific functionality, such as the different TalonFX control requests and how they are used.

 - :doc:`migration-guide`
    - A "cheat sheet" on migrating from Phoenix 5 to Phoenix Pro.